How does this medication work? What will it do for me?

 Thyroid disease: This medication may cause decreased production of thyroid hormone.
 If you experience symptoms of underactive thyroid, such as unexpectedly feeling cold, depression, constipation, or fatigue, let your doctor know.
 If you have a history of thyroid disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Vitamin B12 levels: This medication may decrease vitamin B12 levels.
 Your doctor will monitor your B12 levels with blood tests while you are taking this medication.

 Breast-feeding: It is not known if alogliptin passes into breast milk.
 Metformin passes into breast milk.
-If you are a breast-feeding mother and are taking alogliptin – metformin, it may affect your baby.
-This medication should not be used by women who are breast-feeding.
+If you are breast-feeding and taking alogliptin – metformin, it may affect your baby.
+This medication should not be used by people who are breast-feeding.

 Children: The safety and effectiveness of this medication have not been established for children less than 18 years of age.